nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/digital-asset-management-dam.md

 Be sure you have both `ffmpeg` and `ccextractor` installed, both of which are required by certain operations.

-Locate the operation you wish to use on the **Automation Documentation** page and copy its JSON definition to the **Automation Operations Registry** in Nuxeo Studio &nbsp;(**Settings > Registries > Automation Operations**)&nbsp;.
+Locate the operation you wish to use on the **Automation Documentation** page and copy its JSON definition to the **Automation Operations Registry** in Nuxeo Studio  (**Settings > Registries > Automation Operations**) .
 The operation will then be exposed in Studio and can be implemented in an Automation Chain.

 ##### Add a Photo Watermark to a Video